 President, U.S. Green Building Council, U.S. Green Building Council

-As Senior Vice President of Global Policy and Law, Roger Platt is responsible for overseeing the policy aspects of the increasingly global adoption of green building and urban development practices, including those recognized by the LEED green building program.
+As President of the U.S. Green Building Council, Roger Platt is responsible for overseeing the policy aspects of the increasingly global adoption of green building and urban development practices, including those recognized by the LEED green building program.
 Roger maintains non-partisan policy relationships with the World Green Building Council, the United Nations Environment Program, the Natural Resources Defense Council, and the C40-Clinton Climate Initiative among others.